JoGehring/bit_blink/jgehring.md

-previously described and append them to the central "```content```" ```gtk::Box```-Widget, which adds them to the end of the content in the orientation specified at the construction of the content object, here vertically.
+previously described and append them to the central "```content```" ```gtk::Box```-Widget, which adds them to the end of the content in the orientation specified with the construction of the content object, here vertically.
 The different parts of the editor component have their own method for creation, which return ```boxed::Box```-References again.
 On the one hand, they return the complete widget, which is appended to a ```gtk::Box```, which combines all these widgets before appending them to ```content```.
 On the other hand, these methods return the input widget of these sections, e.g. the entry field.
 The
-reason for that is, that we have to get and set the values of these widgets dynamically as well as connecting click events to the buttons, and that is best done directly on the reference of the widget, without the extra route of looking for the corresponding input widget in the parent widget.
+reason for that is, we have to get and set the values of these widgets dynamically as well as connecting click events to the buttons, and that is best done directly on the reference of the widget, without the extra route of looking for the corresponding input widget in the parent widget.
 After we built our ```HeaderBar```, ```Entry```, Icon ```Grid```, ```ViewStack``` and buttons at the bottom of